 California law grants California residents certain rights and imposes restrictions on particular business practices as set forth below.
 California consumers have the right to request that we disclose what personal information we collect, use, disclose, and sell about you.
 Any California Resident may inquire about the personal information we collect about them, request deletion of personal records, and/ or seek to opt out of sales of their personal information through the Do Not Sell provision listed below in this section.

 Do Not Sell My Personal Information.
 California residents have the right to opt-out of our sale of their personal information.

 Opt-out rights can be exercised via our Do-Not-Sell options: email email@example.com or call toll-free 877-297-8921.

 Verifiable Requests for Copy, Deletion and Right to Know.
 Subject to certain exceptions, California consumers have the right to make the following requests, at no charge, up to twice every 12 months.
 Please see Submitting Requests section below for instructions about how to exercise your rights:

-Deletion: The right to request deletion of their personal information that we have collected about them, subject to certain exemptions, and to have such personal information deleted, except where necessary that we maintain such personal information in order to:
+Deletion: The right to request deletion of personal information that we have collected about you, subject to certain exemptions, and to have such personal information deleted, except where necessary that we maintain such personal information in order to:

-- Complete the transaction for which the personal information was collected, provide a good or service requested by the consumer, or reasonably anticipated within the context of a business’s ongoing business relationship with the consumer, or otherwise perform a contract between the business and the consumer.
+- Where appropriate, complete the transaction for which the personal information was collected, provide a good or service requested by the consumer, or reasonably anticipated within the context of a business's ongoing business relationship with the consumer, or otherwise perform a contract between the business and the consumer.